invpe/GridShell/Documentation/GIP/0027-AwardsSystem.md

 # Categories and Milestones

-In this revision awards in the shape of a medal will be visible on the Grafana dashboard and generated for the following categories:
+In this revision awards in the shape of a medal will be visible on the Grafana dashboard and will be generated for the following categories:

     Submissions:
         Bronze: Awarded for the first task submitted.